Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Enabling Technologies for THz-ISAC

 \section{Enabling Technologies for THz-ISAC}

 The design of THz-ISAC faces several challenging issues.
-To combat these challenges, herein, we discuss the key enabling technologies from hardware design and implementation perspectives along with an extensive discussion on the existing state-of-the-art signal processing techniques (see, e.g., Table~\ref{tableSummary}).
+To combat these challenges, herein, we discuss the key enabling technologies from hardware design and implementation perspectives along with an extensive discussion on the existing state-of-the-art signal processing techniques (see, e.g., Table~\ref{tableSummary}) while \cite{thz_isac1_Han2022Sep} focuses on channel modeling and waveform design.